el-roc/demo/README.md

 ![img](mappage.png)

-## Demo Day Skeleton
+## Demo Day Project

-Parks and Recreation App
+Boston Parks and Recreation App
 Find Local parks added by users as well as workouts that are tailoored for the locations.
 Save favorite Workouts and Park Locations to a Favorite Page.

 ## Tech Used